apache/systemds/docs/python-reference.md

         save(mVar5, " ")
         >>> m2.eval()
         >>> m2
         # This matrix (mVar4) is backed by NumPy array.
-To fetch the NumPy array, invoke toNumPyArray() method.
+To fetch the NumPy array, invoke toNumPy() method.
         >>> m4
         # This matrix (mVar5) is backed by below given PyDML script (which is not yet evaluated).
-To fetch the data of this matrix, invoke toNumPyArray() or toDataFrame() or toPandas() methods.
+To fetch the data of this matrix, invoke toNumPy() or toDF() or toPandas() methods.
         mVar4 = load(" ", format="csv")
         mVar5 = 1.0 - mVar4
         save(mVar5, " ")